alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 - **Execute each todo item** as you create them

 **FORBIDDEN WORKFLOW VIOLATIONS Example**:
-❌ "Once the Flutter scaffold is complete, I'll proceed..."
+❌ "Once the .eg scaffold is complete, I'll proceed..."
 ❌ "When setup is finished, I'll continue..."
 ❌ "After workspace creation, I'll move to..."
-✅ **CORRECT**: "Now scaffolding the Flutter project..." (then actually do it)
+✅ **CORRECT**: "Now scaffolding the .eg project..." (then actually do it) use `new` tool

 ### Phase 1: Deep Problem Analysis & Intelligence Gathering
 1. **Knowledge Verification Check**: Immediately assess if current knowledge is sufficient or if research is needed